I spent three nights in Hiroshima in the beginning of October and took a day trip to the nearby island of Miyajima.

 I visited Ita Soba Kaoriya on my last night in Hiroshima.
 If I had discovered it earlier, I would have visited multiple times.
-Creature of habit, ladies and gentlemen.
+(Imma creature of habit.)

 I visited Miyajima on a Sunday, which might not have been the best choice.
-The island was packed with both domestic and foreign visitors.
+Since it was a weekend, the island was packed with both domestic and foreign visitors.

 Itsukushima Shrine faces the torii and also appears to float on water at high tide.
 The line to enter the shrine was over an hour long, so I settled for taking photos of the exterior.